inyokaproject/inyoka/docs/settings.rst

     Defaults to: ``(0, 0)``

+    Time in seconds after posting a user is allowed to delete his own posts, for posts (w/o, w/) replies. -1 for infinitely, 0 for never

 .. py:data:: FORUM_OWNPOST_EDIT_LIMIT

     Defaults to: ``(-1, 1800)``

+    Time in seconds after posting a user is allowed to edit his own posts, for posts (w/o, w/) replies. -1 for infinitely, 0 for never

 .. py:data:: FORUM_THUMBNAIL_SIZE

     Defaults to: ``(64, 64)``

-    Time in seconds after posting a user is allowed to edit/delete his own posts, for posts (without, with) replies. -1 for infinitely, 0 for never

 General
 -------